Majid-Mollaeefar/Majid-Mollaeefar/README.md

 - 👋 Hi, I’m @Majid-Mollaeefar
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently phd student at the University of Genova
+- 🌱 I hold a PhD in Computer Science and Systems Engineering from the University of Genova
 - 📫 You can reach me ------->  www.majidml.com

 <!---